chinma-yyy/Dev-Ops/aws/Core/CloudFront.md

 ### CloudFront Signed URL
 Using a private key and public key, you can create a signed URL for user access to CloudFront data.
 The SDK generates the URL, and keys must be uploaded or created and used in the key group options.

+we can add custom headers in the cloudfront which we can use to verify whether the request came from the cloudfront or not and can be handled accordingly based on the condition.

+while attaching any certificate to the cloudfront it needs to be created or uploaded to the acm and it should be created in us east n viginia region even if it is a global service

 ## Additional Features

 ## Edge Functions